noahpoz/nbai/README.md

 # nbai
-A prediction system for basketball statistics.
+NBAI - A prediction system for basketball statistics.